rakshyak-98/prep-projects/bittorrent-client/README.md

 If you open up a torrent file, we saw that it contains data with various properties like the *announce* and *info* properties.
 Another property is *piece length* property.
 This tells you how long a piece is in bytes.
 Let's say hypothetically that you have a piece length of 1000 bytes.
 Then if the total size of the file's is 12000bytes, that means the file should have 12 pieces.
 Note that the last piece might not be the full 1000bytes.
 If the file were 120001bytes larger, then it would be a total of 13 pieces, where the last piece is just 1 byte large.
 - these pieces are indexed starting at 0, this is how we know which piece it is that we are sending or receiving.
 For example, you might request the piece at index 0, that means from our previous example we want the first 1000 bytes of the file.
 If we ask for the piece at index 1, we want the second 1000bytes and so on.

+>[!INFO] piece length can be found in torrent file, and block length is 2^14 bytes by convention.

 ## Job queue
 This list will contain the pieces that a single peer has.
 Why do we have to maintain this list?
 The problem is that we would probably end udp requesting all the pieces from the very first peer we connect to and then since we don't want to double request the same piece, none of the other peers would have pieces left to request.